the-duke/node-red-contrib-orvibo/README.md

 Nodes included in the package
 -----------------------------

-**orvibo-allone-ir-in** Receives IR messages from 'allone' devices such as remote controls
+**allone-ir-in** Receives IR messages from 'allone' devices such as remote controls

-**orvibo-allone-ir-out** Sends messages to 'allone' devices to emits IR commands.
+**allone-ir-out** Sends messages to 'allone' devices to emits IR commands.
 Use this node to control IR receivers.